 - Select up to two field trips you can attend and sign-up (for you and an optional guest) using the registration form link.

 - 24 hours after field trips open, we will randomly select names for each trip from the registration list.

 - Those who win a spot on a trip will be emailed.
 There is no need for registrants to confirm their attendance; we have always expected registrants to attend trips for which they sign up, and that policy stands with this new system.

 - Those who were not randomly selected for a trip will be notified via email that they are on the waitlist.

 - In the event of a cancellation, participants will be moved off the waitlist, and onto the field trip participant list also using this same lottery system, and will be notified by email and by phone.

 Seattle Audubon offers both masked and mask-optional trips from which individuals can choose based on risk tolerance and comfort.

 We recognize that a significant number of our community members remain vulnerable.
 We urge everyone in our community to remain compassionate towards one another.
 No one should be judged on the basis of their masking behavior or whether they choose to participate in a carpool, as long as it aligns with Seattle Audubon’s guidelines.

 Trip Accessibility Indicators

-To sign-up for our monthly eNews with updates on events, opportunities, and field trip and neighborhood bird walk listings, fill out this form.
+Sign up for our monthly eNews with updates on events, opportunities, field trips, and neighborhood bird outing listings.